 According to the Story Grid Gas Gauge of Need, a War story arises from the protagonist’s physiological AND emotional needs for safety.
 The War protagonist’s primary goal isn’t love, self-esteem, or financial rewards.
 Initially, their want is to win the battle and stay alive (external storyline, the conscious object of desire).
 They come to realize their need is to believe that life is worth living but, if they must die, dying with honor is better than dying in disgrace.

-What’s the Controlling Idea of the Western Genre?
+What’s the Controlling Idea of the War Genre?

 A story’s Controlling Idea (sometimes called the theme) is the lesson you want your reader to come away with.
 It’s the meaning they will assign to your story.